kiangkiangkiang/Statistical-Analysis-System-By-JAVA-and-MySQL/README.md

 # Statistical Analysis System - Crime rate for the main city in Taiwan

-An implement for connecting with JAVA and MySQL (Version : 8.0), which uses various pre-combined open datasets and demonstrates the statistical exploratory data analysis.
+An GUI implement for connecting with JAVA and MySQL (Version : 8.0), which uses various pre-combined open datasets and demonstrates the statistical exploratory data analysis.

 ## Datasets